SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 Tools can be resized by clicking and dragging the green borders with the mouse.

 Tools can be rotated by clicking and dragging the yellow dot.

+The size of the current weave will automatically grow when tools are added.

 ### Context menu